Denmark's Only Exorcist Is Rather Busy

 That is a well known fact, yes.
 So what’s an exorcist’s relationship to the Vatican?

-This summer, the Pope approved our organisation.
+This summer, the Pope approved our organization.
 It wasn’t the profession itself he approved.
 Exorcists have been around as long as the church itself.
 To be an exorcist used to be an isolated occupation.
-That’s why this organisation was founded: to give exorcists the possibility to meet at a conference once a year.
-The organisation also offers the possibility to educate oneself to become an exorcist, either at a university in the Vatican or in the US.
-However, first you need to be a priest.
+That’s why this organization was founded: to give exorcists the possibility to meet at a conference once a year.
+The organization also offers the possibility to educate oneself to become an exorcist, either at a university in the Vatican or in the US.
+However, you need to be a priest first.

 I know that there were between 250 and 300 participants at the last conference.
 Everyone was allowed to bring one assistant, so that accounted for some of the guests.
 There was quite a few doctors, psychiatrists and psychologists.